MooHoll/physalia-DNAm-EcoEvo/2_Tuesday/readme.md

 Using the same data as yesterday, we will; examine the bisulfite conversion rate, extract readable DNA methylation C/T count data and account for genetic variation caused by SNPs.

+## 0. Finishing up from yesterday

+The last step we need to complete from yesterday is to align out subsample of the reads (the .fastq file) to the reference Arabidopsis genome.
+You can either read through the documentation on Monday, or take the commands from the `core_task_commands.sh` document to get you going.

 ## 1. Examining the Bisulfite / Enzymatic conversion rate

 For WGBS/RRBS a 1% spike of lambda phage genome is included in the DNA sample before bisulfite conversion.
 Lambda is unmethylated so acts as a negative control to understand how efficent the bisulfite converstion is.
 For EM-Seq both a lambda (negative control) and pUC19 (plasmid positive control - fully methylated) are used.
 It is also possible to check the conversation rate of samples by examining the chloroplast/mitochondria sequences as these are thought to be unmethylated.
 However, this has recently been questioned and so it is always better to use a controlled spike.